pgvector/pgvector/README.md

 ### Bit Type

-Each bit vector takes `dimensions / 8 + (5 or 8)` bytes of storage.
+Each bit vector takes `dimensions / 8 + 8` bytes of storage.
 See the [Postgres docs](https://www.postgresql.org/docs/current/datatype-bit.html) for more info.

 ### Bit Operators